IxI-97/IxI-97.github.io/Alternative_Installation.md

   3. Follow the installation instructions

-  4. Open the search in Windows taskbar the application "Anaconda powershell prompt"
+  4. Open the search in the Windows taskbar for the application "Anaconda powershell prompt"

-  5. Create your BiomiX environment (BiomiX-env) in conda typing on the conda powershell
+  5. Create your BiomiX environment (BiomiX-env) in conda typing on the conda PowerShell
 ```
   conda create -n BiomiX-env python=3.9
 ```